henkaku/henkaku.github.io/usage.md

 Press the home/PS button and close the browser manually.
 Installation should be successful.

+#### A bad plugin crashes device upon installation

+You can force all configuration to be reset by holding R after the exploit successfully launches the bootstrap installer.
+This is when you see the animation where LiveArea comes up and the screen scrolls from the Web Browser tab to a new one and then launches this new app.

 ### Offline Installer

 We now have a solution for people who do not have constant internet access.
 The HENkaku Offline Installer will hijack the Email application such that you can install HENkaku after reboot using the Email application instead of visiting the website.
 More details about this [here](/showcase/#/homebrew/0-offline).